priority rules header image- students building models of molecules using moly mod kits.

 Isotopes

 If two isotopes of the same element are present in an alkene molecule then the isotope of higher mass takes higher priority.
-So for example deuterium (2D or 2H) has a higher priority hydrogen (1H)
+So, for example, deuterium (2D or 2H) has a higher priority than hydrogen (1H).

 Cahn-Ingold-Prelog sequence rules